processone/docs.ejabberd.im/content/developer/hosts.md

 supports
 [XEP-0114: Jabber Component Protocol](http://www.xmpp.org/extensions/xep-0114.html).

-Note the the external component have limited rights on the XMPP server.
+Note the external component have limited rights on the XMPP server.
 As such, it is less powerful than an ejabberd module written in Erlang or Elixir.
-Some proposed XMPP extensions, like [Priviledge Entities](http://www.xmpp.org/extensions/xep-0356.html), may grant more priviledges in the future to external components.
+Some proposed XMPP extensions, like [Priviledge Entities](http://www.xmpp.org/extensions/xep-0356.html), may grant more privileges in the future to external components.

 # Virtual hosts

 ejabberd fully support virtual hosting.
 It means that the same ejabberd cluster can provide the service for multiple user bases using a single deployment.
-Each virtual hosts is totally independant from the other domain.
+Each virtual hosts is totally independent from the other domain.
 They can have a different configurations.